spire-labs/self-pylon-demo/README.md

 A fully on-chain, privacy-preserving identity attestation system using the Self protocol and Pylon appchain with **true cross-chain architecture**.

-## Frontends
+## Frontend

-This project includes three frontend applications:
+This project includes a unified frontend application:

-1. **`unified-web`** (Default & Recommended): A unified frontend that combines the complete flow from attestation to NFT minting in a single, well-designed application.
-This is the primary frontend and matches the Spire design mockup. **Use this for all new deployments.**
+**`frontend`**: A unified frontend that combines the complete flow from attestation to NFT minting in a single, well-designed application.
+This frontend matches the Spire design mockup and provides a seamless user experience with automatic network switching and a single flow from wallet connection → attestation → NFT minting.

-2. **`attest-web`** (Legacy): Separate frontend for the attestation flow on Celo mainnet. **Deprecated - use unified-web instead.**

-3. **`claim-web`** (Legacy): Separate frontend for the NFT minting flow on Pylon appchain. **Deprecated - use unified-web instead.**

-The unified frontend provides a seamless user experience with automatic network switching and a single flow from wallet connection → attestation → NFT minting.

 ### Test the Complete Flow

-**Option 1: Unified Frontend (Recommended)**
 1. **Connect Wallet**: Connect your wallet to start the flow
 2. **Generate Signature**: Sign a message to prove address ownership
 3. **Scan QR Code**: Use Self app to scan passport and generate proof